jonasms/optimalRoute/README.md

 The 'Optimize Route' produces directions placing the waypoints in the most efficient/optimal order.

 LIMITATIONS:
+  The app does not work well using specific locations or addresses.
+Some locations/addresses result in an output of their corresponding    city as opposed to the input address.
+The app works just fine with cities (ie. Berkekely, San Francisco, San Jose, etc.).

   The Google Maps API allows free users to input up to 8 Waypoints.

   The 'Optimize Route' function works by producing every possible sequence/combination of the waypoints given.